-Step 1: Download the WI quitclaim deed form.
-Fill in the form using black ink, either digitally or by hand.
+Download the WI quitclaim deed form.
+Fill in the form, either digitally or by hand.

-Step 4: Get original signatures from each party or their legal representatives, witnessed by a notary public.
+Get original signatures from the grantor(s) and have the signature acknowledged by a notary public.

-Step 6: Record the information for the Register of Deeds in the county where you will file the deed.
-Pay the county’s fee for quitclaim deeds.
+Record the information for the Register of Deeds in the county where the property is located.
+Pay the county’s recording or filing fees for quitclaim deeds.